astronaut-lemur/ChooseYourOwnAdventure/README.md

 # ChooseYourOwnAdventure
 Choose your own adventure game

-idk i made this for fun but it probably wouldn't be too hard to adapt it for your own cyoa game.
 Make sure that each scenario has three actions to pair with it.
 Format like this:

 scenario_name = \[\[<set the scene for the question>, <ask the question>, <action1>, <action2>, <action3>],